zack-bitcoin/amoveo/docs/design/sortition_chains.md

 1) sortition chains

 * pubkey of creator
-* pubkey of the person who might win.
-* a list of pubkeys of accounts that cannot win.
 * amount of veo
 * expiration date

+2) sortition state roots

+* 256 byte hash
+* sortition chain ID
+* height

-2) proof of existence
+3) proof of existence

 * arbitrary 32-bytes.
 * the height where this was recorded.

-3) nonce-height lists for settling sortition chains
+4) info for settling sortition chains

-* each sortition chain can have 0 or more nonce-height lists in the process of settling it.
-* looks like: `[{nonce1, heigh1}, {nonce2, height2}|...]`
+* pubkey of potential winner
+* height they gained ownership
+* nonce of the evidence that was provided
+* a list of pubkeys who cannot win this sortition chain, since they gave up ownership of the winning part of the probability space.

 Data the sortition chain operator needs to store